 And that fuzzy hair of mine!

-Recently, I found myself licking the bottom of a bowl of frosting I had made and eat up.
+Recently, I found myself licking the bottom of a bowl of frosting I had made and then eaten up.

 I’m positive that I will not become the mother of the year … ever.

 We still want it all, right?
 All now and all perfect.
 The perfectionist in you cannot keep her big mouth shut.

 But there is a secret weapon we all carry with us.
 Sometimes we don’t even know.